VMBlakelock/bouquetblooms/README.md

 ### Purpose

-BouquetBlooms is a floristry website in which users can subscribe have fresh bouquets of flowers delivered to them.
+BouquetBlooms is a floristry website in which users can subscribe to have fresh bouquets of flowers delivered to them monthly.

 All users to the site will see the websites services.
-However only registered users can subscribe.
+However only registered users can subscribe and order.

 <hr>